kotenevmatvei/attachment-style/README.md

   - setup continuous deployment with github actions
 - refactor
   - isolate db_connector
+  - switch to polars
+  - switch to uv
+  - switch to core components/html & css
+  - test data to pkl
   - clean up code
   - optimize question upddate
   - clean up dependencies (by creating a fresh env and adding what needed one by one)